Abimbolu/Data-cleaning-using-Mysql/README.md

 This data analysis project aims to provides insights about the employee's in the company.
 By cleaning and analyzing various aspects of this dataset, i seek to identify trends, make data driven recommendations and gain a depper understanding on the company and it's employees.

 ### Data Source
 Employee data: The primary dataset used for this analysis is the 'employee.csv' file, containing detailed information about each employee in the company.

 ### Tools

-- Excel - Data Preview
+- Excel - Data Preview and dashboard
 - SQL -Data Cleaning

 ### Data Cleaning